moksh033/Shell-In-Java/README.md

 ### Run the Windows app

-Download `Shell-Windows.zip` from the Releases page and extract it.
-Open the extracted folder and double-click:
+Get the Shell-Windows.zip file from the Releases page and extract it.
+Once you have extracted it, open the folder and double-click:

 ```text
 Shell.exe
 ```

-This opens the black Shell terminal interface directly, without PowerShell.
-Keep the extracted `app` and `runtime` folders beside the executable.
+The black Shell terminal interface is opened directly, with no use of PowerShell.
+Make sure that the extracted `app` and `runtime` folders are kept next to the executable.

-For a simple Java-only launch, download `Shell.jar` and run `java -jar Shell.jar` with Java 25 installed.
+If you want to carry out a simple launch using just Java, download `Shell.jar` and then run the command `java -jar Shell.jar` making sure that Java 25 is installed.

-## 🧪 Build From Source
+## Build From Source

 ```bash
 mvn clean package
 java -jar target/Shell-In-Java.jar
 ```

-## 🖥️ Preview

 ## Preview